-When in a healthy condition, both parts of the joint are surrounded by joint cartilage which acts as a lubricant in order to reduce friction.
-It additionally helps absorb shock; it distributes and reduces the forces which act upon the hip joint.
+When in a healthy condition, both joint surfaces are covered with a layer of joint cartilage that acts as a kind of shock absorber.
+It helps to distribute and reduces the forces which act upon the hip joint.
+This surface is lubricated by synovial fluid.
+The synovial fluid enables smooth movements of the bones and reduces friction.
 The fixed joint capsule forms an envelope around the hip joint.

 Stability and movement thanks to ligaments and muscles

-It is the bony structure which makes this joint so very stable: The femoral head rests relatively securely in the amply sized concave acetabulum.
+It is the bony structure which makes this joint so stable: The femoral head rests securely in the amply sized concave acetabulum.
 The hip joint is also reinforced by strong ligaments.
-The joint is surrounded by strong muscles which help protect it and allow the legs to be moved with great force.
+The joint is surrounded by strong muscles which help protect it and allow a powerful movement of the legs.

 You have come to the International website.
 Would you like to stay or be redirected to the US website?